Health A to Z Last updated on 2021-02-26 20:49:50

 - Side effects of self-medication: A lot of medicines have their own set of side effects- some can be common, for example, some pain killers can cause gastritis like symptoms while some are rare.
 It is not possible to foresee or predict what effects might show up.
 This especially true when it comes to antibiotics.

 - Misdiagnosis of a health condition: It is important to consult a doctor to properly get your health condition diagnosed.
 There are over 10 conditions that may cause diarrhoea commonly and not all of them to have the same line of treatment.
 Usage of antibiotics in diarrhoea is very rampant, especially when mothers administer them to their children.
-Not only can it lead to worsening of the condition as some antibiotics can cause d, but medicating without knowing dosage can be harmful and lead to unnecessary antibiotic resistance.
+Not only can it lead to worsening of the condition as some antibiotics can cause dehydration, but medicating without knowing dosage can be harmful and lead to unnecessary antibiotic resistance.

 - Risks of interactions of a drug with another drug or other substances: There can be harmful interactions between different drugs if taken simultaneously.
 For example, a person on blood thinner medication for heart ailments should not take NSAIDs as it can cause bleeding and irreparable damage in the mucosa of the stomach.
 Additionally taking alcohol while on aspirin can cause similar issues and lead to serious side effects like vomiting blood.
 Drug to drug interactions is abundantly seen with medications that are taken for mental health conditions such as antipsychotic drugs or drugs taken for epilepsy.